cse110-sp21-group8/cse110-sp21-group8/admin/misc/rules.md

 ### Rules and Expectations
 - Communication:
   - group members should respond to messages within 12-24 hours
-  - respond to messages in thread in slack
+  - respond to messages in thread on slack
   - being respectful to one another, use appropriate language
-  - give updates on progress/deadlines
+  - give regular updates on progress/deadlines
   - documentation channel on Slack

 - Meeting:
   - join meetings on time
+  - be respectful (i.e. don't interrupt team members)

 - Brainstorming:
   - each person should contribute at least one idea